 In all modes you can configure the pitch bend range in octaves.
 This not only determines how far you can glide on the keyboard, but also how the pitch-bend messages received from the controller are scaled.

 Program Change Messages

 Pressing the previous & next preset buttons on the RISE control panel will change the preset in the app.
 But Seaboard 5D will also accept program change messages from other controllers.
 If there is no program with the number requested, an error will be briefly displayed and the current preset will not be changed.

 This button will stop the synth from producing any sound.
 This may be helpful if there is radio interference with MIDI messages.

-Do let us know if you have any feedback on this manual or functionality.
-Our support team is available online and can be contacted here.
+If you have any questions, our support team is available online and can be contacted here.